 Every time I take a newcomer out mushroom hunting, we come across various quasi-edible mushrooms, notably members of the russula family.
 “Are these edible?” they ask.
 Well… the Russians eat ’em, I’ll say, usually salted and then pickled.
 Even the well-named “emetic” russula mushrooms can be rendered edible by this method, I’ll say.
 “Well, are they good that way?”
-That’s when I have to admit that um, well, actually I’ve never done it.
+That’s when I had to admit that um, well, actually I’d never done it.

 Now I have.
 Turns out this is a popular way to preserve mushrooms all over the Slavic world, but I’d always been a little leery of it for vague reasons, mostly having to do with fears of listeria or heat-volatile mycotoxins that salting won’t denature.
 A little research turned up that there indeed have been several poisonings related to the Russian method of salting mushrooms.
 Even my colleague Sandor Katz in his mega-awesome book The Art of Fermentation hesitates when writing about lacto-fermented mushrooms.

 Because so little research has been done on mushroom fermentation, I would recommend cautious experimentation.